From the Holy Grail to the Holy City

 The shocking discovery that Peter's tomb had been plundered and severely damaged was obviously a great disappointment for Kaas and his friend pope Pius XII.
 There was neither a golden cross or crown, not even a bronze casket lined with gold!
 To reduce the impact on his readers, Kirschbaum covers the search for the tomb in the first part of his book until he gets to the "reburied bones" under the Red Wall on p.
 91 without bringing up the missing skull.
 He postpones the violent destruction of the gravesite until p.
 162, and the missing skull until p.
-191 .
-This indicates that the pope needed an explanation for the shocking news and may have only then decided to include Ferrua, Josi, and Apollonj-Ghetti.
+191 to argue that it's nothing unusual as Peter's and Paul's skulls were often separated from their bones.
+This indicates that the pope needed explanations for the shocking news and may have only then decided to include Ferrua, Josi, and Apollonj-Ghetti.
 We learn from Walsh that Pius XII had his physician recruit a few medical experts to examine the bones and that they concluded after several months that "the bones belonged to one and the same person... an elderly and vigorous man," which he accepted as evidence that Peter's relics may have been found.

-As WWII exploded around the Vatican, Kirschbaum's excavations were probably suspended around 1942.
-Because the discovery of reburied bones without Peter's skull would have started a major controversy, the pope seems to have decided to never make it public.
+As WWII exploded around the Vatican, the excavators were working officially on the tomb of pope Pius XI from 1939 to 1944.
+The secret search for Peter's remains started in 1940, after Hitler had taken Paris, and was probably suspended around 1943 when Germany had invaded the Soviet Union and the Allies began to bomb Rome.
+Because the discovery of "reburied bones" without Peter's skull would have been devastating news for Christianity, even after the war, Pius XII seems to have decided to never make it public.
 But after seven years of silence, the Vatican's greatest secret was leaked to Camille Cianfarra of the New York Times and made the headlines on Aug.
 22, 1949:

 Furthermore, the British experts question why the Report describes a "box-like receptacle" in the Graffiti Wall, yet fails to discuss its purpose .
 They add that it is "made up of thin slabs of marble let into the northern face of the buttressing-wall, g, about 80 centimetres above ground-level.
 It is later than the grafitti, which it cuts through, but earlier than the Constantine shrine, by the north wall of which it was sealed into place..."
 They point out that the graffiti on the wall "strangely fail... to mention St. Peter by name" and that the Chi-Rho monogram as an abbreviation of Christ's name is featured everywhere, and conclude: "About the loculus we must be content to say that it must have been cut to contain some object which the builders of the Constantine shrine wished to preserve, in perpetuity, in close association with the remains of St. Peter.
 What that object was we shall probably never know."